-- 7. The Council places a high priority on public safety and this extends to the management of its tree stock and trees under its regulatory control.
-All landowners, public or private, have a duty of care to ensure that they have taken reasonable steps to prevent or minimise the risk of personal injury or damage to property arising from the presence of any tree on the land, or from its breakage (falling limbs) or uprooting (falling tree). - 8.
-Tree risk management involves the process of inspecting and assessing trees for their potential to cause injury or damage to property.
+- 4.1 The county council places a high priority on public safety and this extends to the management of its tree stock and trees under its regulatory control.
+All landowners, public or private, have a duty of care to ensure that they have taken reasonable steps to prevent or minimise the risk of personal injury or damage to property arising from the presence of any tree on the land, or from its breakage (falling limbs) or uprooting (falling tree). - 4.2 A hazard tree has a structural defect that may cause the tree, or portion of the tree, to fail.
+Alternatively, a hazard tree may be damaging property through the action of its roots or branches.
+Other hazards could include trip hazards through exposed raised roots, slip hazards from falling leaves, pedestrian injury from low branches, vehicular damage from branches overhanging carriageways or from ingestion of poisonous fruits for children/animals who may not be aware of the danger.
+However, a defective tree in the middle of the woods or in an open field, away from paths or public use areas does not necessarily have to be considered a hazard. - 4.3 In order for a tree to become a hazard, there has to be a target that can be affected by the hazard.
+The target could be an object, structure, person or anything else in the area. - 4.4 Tree risk management involves the process of inspecting and assessing trees for their potential to cause injury or damage to property.
 In this respect the assessors need to be able to determine what constitutes an acceptable level of risk.
 There have been significant advances in decay detection equipment and formulas and guidelines for assessing hazardous trees.
-Modern techniques and procedures can be used to minimize the risk of damage to property and personal injury associated with tree failure.
-Trees that surpass the level of acceptable risk are hazards from a programmatic viewpoint.
+Modern techniques and procedures can be used to minimise the risk of damage to property and personal injury associated with tree failure.
+Trees that surpass the level of acceptable risk are hazards from a programmatic

+Great Gonerby Parish Council

+Tree Inspection Policy V1

+viewpoint.
 An understanding of trees and their biology is an integral component of any tree risk management programme.